Page Layout Properties

 The vertical extents of headers and footers are determined by the actual content of the headers and footers.
 You should ensure that the vertical extent of a header plus the header margin does not exceed the Margin body from page top.
 Otherwise, the header will be too large to be contained in the space defined for it.
 Similarly, ensure that the sum of the vertical extent of the footer and footer margin does not exceed the value of the Margin body from page bottom.

-If the actual header or footer is too large for the space assigned for it, then the value of the Oversized Headers/Footers property comes into play and can modify the treatment of headers and footers in RTF output.
+If the actual header or footer is too large for the space assigned for it, then the value of the Oversized Headers/Footers property comes into play and can modify the treatment of headers and footers in RTF and Word 2007+ output.
 If the Oversized Headers/Footers property has been set to Overlap Body Text, then the oversized header or footer will superimpose, or be superimposed by, body text.
 If the option Reduce Body Height has been set, then the vertical extent of the body text is reduced so as to accommodate the oversized header or footer.
+In the case of PDF output, the option to reduce body height is not available and oversized headers or footers will always either superimpose, or be superimposed by, body text.

 The Multiple Pages setting has two options: